Director's Statement

 She would not have seen Dietrich until she is driven away in her final moments at the house, and even then, only from a distance.
 Instead, her memory of Dietrich - his very threat - is carried only in the sound of his voice, his tone, in straining to hear his words through the flimsy basement door, words punctuated by floorboard creaks and boot steps from above as he circles, like a vulture.
 This is what haunts her decades later.

 These sequences are among the most powerful in the film.
 Much time was spent in sound design finding just the right pitch and balance - voices, footsteps, floorboard creaks both near (Marianne and Melville in the basement) and far (Dietrich and Anatole above).
-For these scenes, the shots and editing are played very simply and shots on faces are held - it’s the sound design and performances (Marianne’s face against Dietrich’s voice) that carry the excruciating tension.
+For these scenes, the shots and editing are played very simply and shots on faces are held - it’s sound design and performance (Marianne’s face against Dietrich’s voice) that carry the excruciating tension.
 There is tremendous power in watching someone listen, as we are listening.
 By not cutting to Dietrich - by staying with Marianne and listening as she listens - we are completely inside her perspective.

 I wanted the basement to have a life of its own.
 In the grade, cinematographer Laszlo Baranyai suggested we not let light fall off to black.
 Rather, in the basement we build a dark green into the blacks - the same dark green as the Nazi Wehrmacht uniforms.
 It’s a subtle thing, but in this way the Nazi presence is always in the basement with Marianne.

-The basement also needed its own sound.
-Sound Designer J. Peter Robinson offered the haunting resonance of a grand piano for room tone, all keys open, the piano itself seeming to breathe.
-The sound is tremendously effective; beneath the dialogue and effects of the basement lives an indefinable organic ambience giving the environment the unsettling feeling of being alive.
+J. Peter Robinson offered the haunting resonance of a grand piano for the basement's room tone, all keys open, the piano itself seeming to breathe.
+The sound is tremendously effective; beneath the dialogue and effects of the basement lives an indefinable organic ambience giving the environment the unsettling feeling of being strangely alive.

 Every convention established through our first 90 minutes is spectacularly shattered from the first 1989 cut.
 Time does that.
 Years pass ‘in the blink of an eye’ and we find ourselves in a new place - disorientated and having to find our way.
 By not giving the audience a clumsy time and place title card, I’m positioning you in that same disorientation, inviting you to find your way.

-There are bold choices in the cut.
-Holding on Bernard and Camille’s 30 second ‘infinity’ kiss demands that these obnoxious kids are as ‘in our faces’ as they are in Marianne’s.
 But more than that, this is where simple observation shifts to expand audience experience: at first we are watching a kiss (the plot-point: they kiss).
 But then it/they become funny and awkward and as we hold longer we become uncomfortable and pray for this to stop, and as it goes on still, it’s all disgusting and stupid - just like them.
 The point of the shot shifts then from ‘they kiss’ (observation) to our evolving emotional reaction to them (experience).
 Bernard and Camille are the youth of our story and (for better or worse) the future of the country.
 Their’s is the future Marianne’s generation fought for.
-And when, later, Marianne complains to Bernard: “I didn’t realise I was fighting for this!” we feel the same exasperation she does.

 That kiss then means a whole lot more than: ‘they kiss.’